-Another ritual, less polemic than the pevious one, takes place in Granada every 2nd of January.
-On the top of the most important tower of the Alhambra, the Vela Tower, there is a long queue of young women who want to ring its bell.
+Another ritual, less polemic than the pevious one, used to take place in Granada every 2nd of January.
+On the top of the most important tower of the Alhambra, the Candle Tower (Torre de la Vela), lots of women want to ring its bell.

 According to the tradition if they do so, will get married before the year ends.